lorniu/go-translate/README.md

 - `g` refresh `q` exit
 - `x` exchanges `source language` and `target language` and refresh the translation
 - `M-n` and `M-p`, switch to the next/prev available translation direction, and refresh
+- `y` to speak the current selection or word.
+You should have `mplayer` installed, or on Windows it will fallback to use `powershell` to do the tts job.

 The `go-translate` will take the currently selected text or `word-at-point` as the default input.
 In the pop-up `read-from-minibuffer` interface, you can use `C-l` to clear the input, and fire the translation